Introduction to African Catfish hatchery set up and management

 African catfish broodstock section

 We prefer a recirculation system with connected to a water purification unit.
-The tanks, both fish tanks and tanks of the water purification unit, can be build of materials like glass fibre, polyethylene or concrete.
+The tanks, both fish tanks and tanks of the water purification unit, can be build of materials like glass fiber, polyethylene or concrete.
 The water purification unit consists of a sedimentation tank, a pump tank, a bio tower and a UV-system.
 The system should be placed in a confined area were the temperature can be controlled.
 The tanks should be equipped with good drains for easy and quick selection of the broodstock before reproduction.
 Next to this system a number of preparation-recovery tanks should be placed (around 300 liters).

 The number of brood stock needed depends on the success rate of the spawning.
 For example one female can be used for eight spawnings per year (in theory) providing 3,2 kg of eggs.
 This equals around 1.6 million eggs and with a minimal 10% survival till juvenile stage this results in a yearly production 160.000 African catfish juveniles.